EFanZh/efanzh.github.io/_posts/2016-07-06-remove-adobe-acrobat-reader-dc-tools-pane.md

 ---
-title: Remove Adobe Acrobat Reader DC’s tool pane
 ---

+# Remove Adobe Acrobat Reader DC’s tool pane

 Edit this file (as Administrator if necessary):